SummaryRead the full fact sheet

 In some cases they may also be able to opt for a home birth.

 Pregnancy, labour and birth carers

-Carers during pregnancy, labour and birth may include midwives, your general practitioner, an obstetrician or a combination of all three.
+Carers during pregnancy, labour and birth may include , your , an or a combination of all three.
 It is a good idea to talk to healthcare professionals, family and friends about your options, and what to expect from the different types of pregnancy care available.

 Midwives have special training and skills in caring for women during pregnancy, labour and birth.
 They also care for newborn babies in the days and weeks after birth, including helping the mother with breastfeeding.
 Midwives can be men or women.

 - supervise, care for and advise you during your pregnancy

 - care for you and your baby during pregnancy, during labour and after the birth

 - check to see if anything about you or your baby changes from what is ‘normal’